Introduction To Generative Models

 Great!
 So, just train a neural network to learn \(p_\text{data},\) right?
 Well... it's not so easy.

 First, the how.
-The modern approach to do this, is to train a model to take in Gaussian noise and output a realistic image.
-Since the Gaussian is very simple and we know how to generate infinite samples of it, this means we can generate infinite samples of realistic images if we trained such a model.
+The modern solution is to train a model to take in Gaussian noise and output a realistic image.
+Since the Gaussian is very simple and easy to make in infinite supply, an endless stream of realistic images can be created by feeding the noise into said model.
 Neat!

 What is a Loss Function?

-At a high level, we always say we "train a model to learn something."
-Well... how do we quantify how much the model has "learned"?
+At a high level, people always say they "train a model to learn something."
+Well... how does one quantify how much the model has "learned"?

 The loss (function) \(L\), also called the cost or objective, is a function people design to measure how well the model performs on a task.
 Conventionally, a lower loss means the model is performing better.
 Training a model could also be referred to as minimizing the loss.